 Copilot's toolchain.
-Copilot's toolchain is depicted in Figure 1.
-The Copilot language package reifies a Copilot program (i.e., turns a recursive structure into explicit graphs via observable sharing [11]-Copilot is deeply embedded in Haskell) and does domain-specific type-checking (~1200 lines of code or LOCs).
-Copilot programs are then translated into a core language (~900 LOCs).
-The core package contains an interpreter (~300 LOCs) as well as a custom QuickCheck engine and test harness for testing interpreter output against one of the back-ends (~400 LOCs).
-Copilot's language package is explicitly Trustworthy Haskell, as there is a single instance of unsafeCoerce to implement observable sharing.
-Copilot's core language is written in Safe Haskell [10].
+Copilot's toolchain is depicted in Figure 1, which we highlight here; assurance-relevant aspects of the toolchain are covered in more detail later.
+Copilot is deeply embedded in Haskell.
+A Copilot program is reified (i.e., transformed from a recursive structure into explicit graphs via observable sharing [10]) and then some domain-specific type-checking is done.
+At this point, we have transformed the program into the "core" language, an intermediate representation.
+The core package contains an interpreter (~300 LOCs) as well as a custom QuickCheck engine and test harness for testing interpreter output against one of the back-ends